 Practicals in weeks 6-11 involve working with chemicals.
-For you own safety, and that of others, you must wear suitable clothing.
+For your own safety, and that of others, you must wear suitable clothing.
 Footwear must be closed toe (no sandals or flipflops).
-Clothing should cover exposed skin ¿ shorts, skirts and kilts are not suitable.
+Clothing should cover exposed skin: shorts, skirts and kilts are not suitable.
 Long hair should be tied back.
 Scarfs and long neck ties must not be worn in the laboratory.
-If you insist in dressing up for class then a bow tie is acceptable.
+If you insist on dressing up for class then a bow tie is acceptable.
 You are also expected to bring a lab notebook to the environmental chemistry practicals.

-Origin and Evolution of life practical work must be submitted by 4pm on the Friday following each practical.
+Origin and Evolution of life practical work must be submitted at the end of the practical class in week 5.

-The lab reports, and lab notebooks, must be submitted, by 4pm on the day 7days after the last practical.
+The lab reports, and lab notebooks, must be submitted, by 12pm on Tuesday week 11.